marcellelee/marcellelee.github.io/index.md

 ## About Me
 Security researcher, educator, and packet nerd.
 [Public speaker](https://goo.gl/7pXpL8) and [author](https://medium.com/@marcellelee).
 You can find me on [Twitter](https://twitter.com/marcellelee) and [LinkedIn](https://www.linkedin.com/in/marcellelee/).
-You can also email me at marcellelee at marcellelee.com.
+You can also email me at marcelle at marcellelee.com.

 > The most dangerous phrase in the language is, ‘We’ve always done it this way.’ ~ Grace Hopper